 In February 2016, a worldwide chemical company was looking for a solution to protect a bund at a chemical plant in Scotland.

 The client had a 450 tonne, steel methanol tank currently housed within an open-air, concrete bund.
-The bund was porous and unlike adjacent bunds onsite, it did not hold rain water.
-To ensure that the bund was compliant with the Scottish Environment Protection Agency (SEPA), the client wanted to put in place a protective chemical containment coating that was liquid tight to protect against the environmental release of methanol if the
+The bund walls and floor were porous and unlike adjacent bunds onsite, it did not hold rain water.
+To ensure that the bund was compliant with the Scottish Environment Protection Agency (SEPA), the client wanted to put in place a protective chemical containment coating that was liquid tight to protect against the environmental release of methanol if the tank failed.

 Every day, the plant receives three truck-loads of methanol, which takes up to one hour to completely unload.
 During this time, onsite work must stand down, therefore any solution had to be applied within this timeframe.